goaddon/amys-app-demo/README.md

 # amys-app-demo
 The source code for Goaddon's demo video.
+It is a MVP in the truest sense of the word, put together with only a few hours of work.
+Before you decide to fork this project, please note that lot's of optimization is due.